DCMN · Dashboard Design · Data Visualization

 The organization

 DCMN is a performance marketing agency specializing in offline channels — TV, audio, out-of-home — for growth-stage companies.
-The business model depends on demonstrating measurable channel performance to clients every month.
-The reporting process was the primary mechanism for that demonstration.
-It was broken.
+Monthly client reporting was the primary mechanism for demonstrating channel performance.
+The process was broken.

 The target user

-Janine — a senior marketing strategist and our primary target user — put it plainly: a single client report could consume a full working day, and at the start of each month, she had up to five clients expecting reports simultaneously.
-This was not an edge case.
-It was the standard experience for every account manager on the offline marketing teams.
+Janine — a senior marketing strategist — put it plainly: a single client report could consume a full working day, and at the start of each month she had up to five clients expecting reports simultaneously.

 The real constraints